KDOT experiences staff shortages ahead of winter storm

-KANSAS (KSNW) — In the almost four decades Ted Coleman has worked for the Kansas Department of Transportation, he says he’s never seen staffing shortages this severe.
+WICHITA, Kan.
+(KSNW) — In the almost four decades Ted Coleman has worked for the Kansas Department of Transportation (KDOT), he says he’s never seen staffing shortages this severe.

 Coleman, a public service administrator with KDOT, says he’d ideally like to have at least 14 staff members on his team.
 At the moment, he only has six.